pixelhumain/GoGoCarto/docs/installation.md

 Installation and Production Instructions
 ========================================

+*Last update : 2018/06/04*

 Feel free to add some more informations if you solve installation issues !

-*There is a script for debian installation called install_debian.sh in this docs directory ! * The script is more appropriate for production server installation, but having a look to the script can probably help you for some steps.
+**There is a script for debian installation** named install_debian.sh in this docs directory !
+The script is more appropriate for production server installation, but having a look to the script can probably help you for some steps.

 Requirements
 ------------